 “Come on, Uncle Jack.
 Let’s have it.”

+*****

 Chantelle held an advantage over her associates at WBX.
 She grew up in the same Southside community as Sullivan, her CEO.
 Their roots went back to the same high school.
 Sullivan spoke Grady’s AAV, but only in Black company.
 He never used it in the hearing of a Honkey.
 (There’s another off-limits word.)
 Someone said Sullivan turned white when the El stopped at Roosevelt Road.